felipemdutra/url-shortener-service/README.md

 - Redirect users to the original URL
 - Display the created shortened URL
 - Basic error handling
-- SQLite3 database for storing URLs
+- SQLite3 database for storing URLs and users

 ## Getting Started